 Keep reading to find out how it works.

 First and foremost, a press release is a short news story filled with facts that is written for the benefit of the press (hence the name).

 Think of the media as the gatekeeper for a story.
-If they like the press release and it contains a newsworthy angle, then it is highly likely that they will publish it, putting the story in front of the intended audience – their readers.
+If they like the press release and it contains a newsworthy angle, then they will probably publish it, placing the story in front of the intended audience – their readers.

 Use the inverted pyramid structure

 The inverted pyramid structure is used to ensure the most important information is featured at the top of the release.
 That way, if an editor cuts out the final paragraph, the key messages will still be included.